eGuideDog

 A Brief Introduction to Open Source Chinese TTS

-eSpeak is a compact open-source software text-to-speech synthesizer for Linux, Windows, Android and other operating systems.
+eSpeak is a compact open-source text-to-speech synthesizer for Linux, Windows, Android and other operating systems.
 It supports more than 100 languages and accents.

 In September 2007, Cantonese was supported by eSpeak (check for its next generation, eSpeak NG).